DanielFGray/reactblog/content/posts/async-await.md

 writeFiles(file, data)
 ```

-The difference is almost entirely just a case of wrapping the block in a function, removing the `Sync` suffix from each function, and prepending the `await` keyword to it.
+The difference from synchronous code using async/await is almost entirely just a case of wrapping the block in a function, removing the `Sync` suffix from each function, and prepending the `await` keyword to it.

 You can translate this back into promises: